MarinaOrzechowski/NYC_Trees_Properties/README.md

-# NYC_Trees_Properties
+# NYC Trees&Properties
-Visualization: number/health of NYC trees, and values of properties by neighborhood
+Dash visualization of NYC trees and properties information.
+The goal of the project was to find any existing correlations between number of trees, their health, and properties prices.